 Tip 5: Build Rapport

 To build patient rapport, health organizations must make sure that all personnel create positive interactions.
-This starts with each employee that encounters clients properly introducing themselves and finding out patients’ name preferences.
-Voicing clients’ preferred name several times creates an air of familiarity and sets the groundwork for patients to participate in wellness planning.
+This starts with each employee who encounters clients properly introducing themselves and finding out patients’ name preferences.
+Voicing clients’ preferred names several times creates an air of familiarity and sets the groundwork for patients to participate in wellness planning.
 Strong rapport also leaves clients with a positive overall impression of the organization.

 Tip 6: Show Sincerity